-Drive Clutch Installation (Ref Fig. 3)
+Drive Clutch Installation (Ref.
+Fig. 3)

 Clean both the engine crankshaft and the drive clutch bore.
-Slide the clutch onto the engine crankshaft and rotate the clutch while lightly pushing the moveable sheave in and out several times to seat the clutch with the tapered crankshaft (Ref Fig. 3).
+Slide the clutch onto the engine crankshaft and rotate the clutch while lightly pushing the moveable sheave in and out several times to seat the clutch with the tapered crankshaft (Ref.
+Fig. 3).

-Install the washer (3) and the large pilot washer (4) onto the clutch bolt (2).
+Install the lock washer (3), conical washer (4) and clutch washer (5) onto the clutch bolt (2).